sadammengal/job-portal/README.md

 # job-portal
-This is a WordPress Theme and Plugin which is used to Post Job, Manage Job, Shortlist Candidate, Admin Dashboard &amp; User Dashboard
+This is a WordPress Theme and Plugin that is used to Post Jobs, Manage Jobs, Shortlist Candidate, Admin Dashboard &amp; User Dashboard